-Undoubtedly travel with kids is one of most stressful situations known to man and womankind.
+Travel with kids is undoubtedly one of the most stressful situations known to man and womankind.
 Whether you’re doing it with a partner, friend or on your own with the little babes in toe, preparation is the key.

 We have travelled quite a bit with our kids, but each time it is different.
 And even though we have done long international flights before, still doesn’t mean I’m not just as anxious for the next!